Lackenvil-Walker/Forex-Insight-AI/replit.md

 ## Recent Changes

+- **December 15, 2025**: Added Gemini as an AI provider option.
+Admins can now switch between Groq, Gemini, and OpenAI in Settings.
 - **December 12, 2025**: Removed Stripe integration (not available in South Africa).
 Added Paystack payment gateway for credit purchases in ZAR.
 Users can now buy credit packages directly through the Pricing page.

 ## User Preferences